 Other methods of installation

 For GNU/Linux and Mac OS X, a shell script is provided to install the WFDB Toolbox for MATLAB without using Java Web Start.
 The script's -h option prints details on how it can be used.
-The -p option is used to specify the path of a directory holding the JAR files needed for installation (see below for notes on compilation.)
-The -p option can instead take a URL, though, which is typically easier.
-E.g.,
+The -p option is used to specify the path of a directory or URL holding the JAR files needed for installation (see below for notes on compilation); for example

 ./install.sh -p http://physionet.org/physiotools/matlab/wfdb-swig-matlab